 25. Since 2002, VOCs have been detected in grab samples collected from Bundesen Bay.
 Additional grab samples from a groundwater seep at the southwestern corner of Bundesen Bay contained significant VOC concentrations.
 The discharge of VOC-contaminated groundwater from the Dow facility into Bundesen Bay was inferred to be the source of VOC impacts in Bundesen Bay water.
 In 2005, Dow implemented an interim corrective action (groundwater extraction) to control the groundwater seeps to Bundesen Bay.
 A total of 10 groundwater extraction wells were installed at the southwestern corner of Bundesen Bay in 2005 to achieve hydraulic control and eliminate the seepage and discharge of groundwater impacted by VOCs.
-In September 2013, Water Board staff concurred with a proposal to stop groundwater extraction from four of these wells that had shown no elevated VOC concentrations for several consecutive sampling events.
-The remaining six wells were shut down in May 2014 following an upgradient source control effort to treat the impacted groundwater.
-Surface water sampling, conducted quarterly, indicates that VOC detections in surface water have decreased to consistently below reporting limits and/or screening levels based on Regional Water Board Tier 2 or Environmental Screening Levels (ESLs).
+In September 2013, Board staff concurred with a proposal to stop groundwater extraction from 4 of these wells that had shown no elevated VOC concentrations for several consecutive sampling events.
+Instead of intercepting and handling impacted water prior to discharge to Bundesen Bay, an in-situ approach using Emulsified Zero Valent Iron (EZVI) was implemented as documented in the Bundesen Bay EZVI Implementation Report August 2014.
+In May through June 2014, EZVI was injected into the subsurface adjacent to Bundesen Bay.
+The EZVI injections created a groundwater treatment zone between the Block 600 Tank Farm and Bundesen Bay.
+The remaining 6 wells were shut down in May 2014, and all interim corrective action wells were abandoned in January 2017.
+Surface water sampling, conducted quarterly, indicates that VOC detections in surface water have decreased to be consistently below reporting limits and/or screening levels based on Tier 2 standards or ESLs.